Blogs Blogs

 The Role of Analytics in Unveiling Patterns

 While the 24-day reduction in DSO (shown in the example) may seem impossible, understanding the impact of invested cash and interest for each day’s reduction helps build the ROI case for investment in analytics, technology solutions and potential additional resources to drive the reduction.
+In the context of DSO in utility firms, even incremental gains translate directly into meaningful cash-flow and liquidity benefits.

 Late payments are the primary driver of a high DSO, and advanced analytics can help uncover patterns.
 Who are the customers consistently paying, albeit tardily?
 Who are the customers always paying on the third reminder?
 What is the value in converting customers to Direct Debit?
 What are the optimum contact times for certain business types and so forth?
 This next level of insights will enable you to develop your collections strategy and tool kit, which should utilise automation, Artificial Intelligence (AI) and machine learning.

-Setting a clear goal, gathering insights and planning the route to get there are the foundational steps in this journey.
+Setting a clear goal, gathering insights and planning the route to get there are the foundational steps in a DSO utility improvement journey.

 About the Author